Realtime Tables¶

 Broadcast |

-"true": Front end visualizations & external listeners will be notified as data is updated in the table |
+Whether front end visualizations & external listeners will be notified as data is updated in the table (true or false) |

 RefreshPeriodMs |

-"duration_millis": The period that the table will conflate and broadcast changes to front end at.
-For example, if a cells' value changes 10 times in one second and the refresh period is 500ms, then only \~2 updates will be broadcast out (the other 8 will be conflated) |
+The period in milliseconds that the table will conflate and broadcast changes to front end at.
+If a cell's value changes more frequently than the refresh period, those changes will be conflated |

 PersistEngine |